btc-script-explorer/scantool/docs/rest-api/v1/block.md

                 "WitnessScriptMultisigCount": 701
         }

-If you want to analyze spend types in blocks, it is a multi-step process to gather the data.
+In order to analyze spend types in blocks, a multi-step process is required in order to gather the data.
-This is because the spend types of legacy non-segwit inputs can not be known without getting the previous outputs.
+This is because the spend types of legacy non-segwit inputs can not be known without looking at every previous output.
-In order to save time, and avoid bombarding the node with requests, the previous outputs are obtained separately.
+In order to save time, and throttle the requests to your node, the previous outputs are obtained separately.

-The first step is to get the block.
+**Step 1**: Get the block.

-If this were a real blockchain research project, the HumanReadable option would not be used, but we use it here to make the response easier to read.

         $ curl -X POST -d '{"height":752522,"options":{"HumanReadable":true}}' http://127.0.0.1:8080/rest/v1/block
         {